pschool-in/curriculum/content/grammar/new-topics/article-4.md

  ```
  Yes
- An orange is a fruit.
+ I would like to have an orange.
- A donkey is an animal.
+ Donkey is an animal.
- An umbrella is a useful thing.
+ I bought an umbrella.
  No
  Orange is fruit.
  Donkey is animal.